-(Applicants under age 15 may be tested for syphilis if there is reason to suspect the possibility of infection.)
-All applicants from the age of 2 yrs upwards are required to have a TB (tuberculosis) skin test (PPD) which requires a very small pin prick.
-After the skin test you will need to return to the office within 48 to 72 hours to have the results read.
+(Applicants under age 15 may be tested for syphilis, only if there is reason to suspect the possibility of infection.)
+All applicants from the age of 2 years upwards are required to have a TB (tuberculosis) skin test (PPD), which requires a very small pin prick.
+After the skin test, you will need to return to the office within 48 to 72 hours to have the results read.
 If the test reaction is 5mm or greater, a chest X-ray will be necessary.
-Alternatively, you can have a Quantiferon Test which does not require a return visit to the office.
+The United States Immigration Services (USCIS) now requires a Quantiferon TB test.
 The cost of the Quantiferon is not included in the fee but may be billed to your medical insurance.

 The US government requires specific vaccinations according to your age.
 These vaccinations include mumps, measles, rubella, polio, tetanus, diphtheria toxoids, pertussis, influenza type B, hepatitis B, and any other vaccinations recommended by the Advisory Committee for Immunization Practices (ACIP).

 The full medical examination costs $250 for ages 15 and up, which includes the necessary blood tests, urine tests and all administrative fees.
 For ages 0-14 the full medical examination costs $200.
+To this fee you would need to add $110 for the Quantiferon TB Test.
 If you require vaccinations these will be charged separately and the fee schedule for those administered at our facility is attached.
 Payment must be made at the time of the medical examination by cash or credit card (no checks accepted).
-The Quantiferon TB test (if you opt for this) it may be billed to your medical insurance.

 Please allow at least one hour for all the administrative and medical tasks to be completed during your appointment.